 BELIEFS DEFINE US

-Largely unconscious, illogical to others and hard to change, our Beliefs have been created during the course of our lives; they regulate us, define who we are and enable us to show up congruently in the world.
+Largely unconscious, illogical to others and hard to change, our Beliefs regulate us, define who we are and enable us to show up congruently in the world.
 We even listen through ears biased by our Beliefs.

 Beliefs instigate our habits and assumptions, restricting our life choices such as our occupations, politics, values, mates – even our child rearing practices.
 And our Beliefs are the initiators of our behaviors – behaviors being Beliefs in action.

 DRIVERS FOR TRUST

 I’d like to offer thoughts on some of the ways we fail when trying to engage trust, then provide some ideas of how to stimulate it.

 Relationship Building: We’ve been led to believe that having a relationship encourages buy-in to new ideas.
 But it’s a conundrum: polite as an interaction appears or how necessary our message, we can’t easily build a relationship with folks with divergent Beliefs, or fight their automatic filters that react to us immediately.
 In other words, “pushing in” doesn’t work, even if our data and intent are accurate, and even if we think we have a relationship that entitles us to ‘share.’
 We might have a superficial connection, but not a relationship; “making nice” does not constitute a relationship, or engender change or trust.